 Coral Conant Gilles (she/her/hers) grew up in the suburbs of St Louis picking her way through overgrown woods.
 Her family camped and she was deeply involved in an adventure-based scout group, but it wasn’t until she had the opportunity to work at a backpacking camp in New Mexico that she found people she felt held similar connections to the Earth.
 As a young woman in Portland, OR she discovered storytelling and deep community - human and non-human.
 Coming into oneself is a beautiful thing.

 Since moving to Madison in 2013, Coral has become a professional storyteller and found community within Wild Harvest.
 Coral works to build curiosity, empathy, and connection with ourselves, each other, and the natural world through storytelling and outdoor exploration.
-She has been through two years of Wild Harvest’s adult mentoring program and has collaborated for Nature Adventures and Storytelling summer camp during the 2021-24 seasons.
-Fall 2024 will be her third season as a school year mentor!
+She has been through two years of Wild Harvest’s (now Harmony) adult mentoring program and has collaborated for Nature Adventures and Storytelling summer camp during the 2021-24 seasons.
+Fall 2025 will be her fourth season as a school year mentor!
 Coral is grateful, honored, and excited to continue diving into this opportunity.

 Coral (often with her two kids (born 2014 and 2017) and her partner) can frequently be found exploring wild places, camping, paddling, foraging, cross-country skiing, biking, and playing ultimate frisbee.

-Laura McNeill (she/her/hers) I grew up in Virginia Beach, VA next to a patch of woods and a creek that barely froze in the winter, where praying mantises navigated leafy bushes and blue herons made their nests in tall pine trees.
-Running through the woods, my feet knew the story of the earth.
-It was a knowing that comes from having the space to explore and the time to play.
-We camped only once while growing up, after which my Dad said 'Never again!', yet he taught me the importance of growing our own food and taking care of the land.
-I love immersing into each season, getting to know the patterns of plants and animals at various stages, foraging, preserving, fermenting and even giving brewing a try.
-Through my racial justice work, I’ve gained experience in supporting youth leadership development and cultural repair which I love weaving into the fabric of Wild Harvest.
-For the past 5 years, I’ve worked with a variety of family groups, ancestral skills, Wild Explorers and Wild Tenders classes.
+Laura McNeill (she/her) I grew up in Virginia Beach, VA next to a patch of woods and a creek that barely froze in the winter, where praying mantises navigated leafy bushes and blue herons made their nests in tall red pines.
+Running through the woods, my feet knew the stories of the earth.
+It was a knowing that comes from having the space to explore and time to play.
+We camped only once while growing up, after which my Dad said 'Never again!', yet he taught me the importance of growing our own food, hands in the earth and taking care of the land.
+I love immersing into the rhythms of each season, following the patterns of plants and animals at various stages, foraging, tracking and learning as much as I can about the natural world around me alongside so many great teachers.
+Through my racial justice work, I’ve gained experience in supporting youth leadership development and cultural repair which I love weaving into the fabric of Wild Harmony.
+For the past 9 years, I’ve worked with Wild Explorers and Wild Tenders classes, a variety of family and adult groups, as well as public after school groups.
 I love being the teacher as well the learner.
 The kids, animals and plants give voice each week to the wonders surrounding us in any given moment.
 Listening, with my heart and ears wide open, is where you’ll find me.

 Leslie's background demonstrates a blend of practical skills, community engagement, and a deep connection to nature.
 She enjoyed fourteen years as a stay-at-home homeschooling parent which provided her the flexibility of time to deepen into exploring traditional textile production from hand twining wild cordage, learning to weave with a floor loom, and hand tanning buckskins.
 She has become similarly accomplished in foraging all the wild goodies - nuts, berries, mushrooms.
 These avenues to connect in ways fundamental, tactile, and untamed to such basic parts of life as food and clothing, have been informative in directing her daily life ever since.